zix99/rare/README.md

 of that reason is that it consumes CPU in a more efficient way (go is great at parallelization).
 So take that into account, for better or worse.

-All tests were done on ~200MB of gzip'd nginx logs spread acorss 10 files.
+All tests were done on ~83MB of gzip'd (1.5GB gunzip'd) nginx logs spread across 10 files.

 Each program was run 3 times and the last time was taken (to make sure things were cached equally).